swiftlang/swift-package-manager/Documentation/PackageRegistryUsage.md

 #### Publisher TOFU

-Some certificates allow SwiftPM to extract additional information on the signing identity.
+Some certificates allow SwiftPM to extract additional information about the signing identity.
 For packages signed with these certificates, SwiftPM will perform publisher TOFU to ensure the signer remains the same across all versions of the package.